phil-hoang/GANs_Code/conditional_gan/README.md

 ## TODOS
-* Add argparse
 * In model, remove constants and get parameters from the data.
-* Maybe: Split up the model.py, especially the implementation of train_step
-* Add automatic saving of weights to folders
+* Add automatic saving of weights to folders -> Folders are created, weights not yet saved

 * Add logging (single file?)
 * Implement run.py
 * Add CIFAR10